Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/configuring-a-service.md

   </ol>
 </div>

-In this section, you're going to add an API to Kong.
-In order to do this, you must add a _Service_; that is the name Kong uses to refer to the upstream APIs and microservices it manages.
+In this section, you'll add an API to Kong.
+In order to do this, you must add a _Service_.
+A Service in Kong refers to the upstream APIs and microservices it manages.

-For the purpose of this guide, you have to create a Service pointing to the [Mockbin API][mockbin].
-Mockbin is an "echo" type public website which returns the requests it gets back to the requester, as responses.
-This makes it helpful for learning how Kong proxies your API requests.
+For the purpose of this guide, you'll create a Service pointing to the [Mockbin API][mockbin].
+Mockbin is an "echo" type public website that returns the requests it gets back to the requester as responses.
+This is helpful in learning how Kong proxies your API requests.

-Before you can start making requests against the Service, you have to add a _Route_ to it.
+Before you can start making requests against the Service, you have to add a _Route_ to the Service.
 Routes specify how (and _if_) requests are sent to their Services after they reach Kong.
 A single Service can have many Routes.

-After configuring the Service and the Route, you can make requests through Kong using them.
+After configuring the Service and the Route, you'll be able to make requests through Kong using them.

 Kong exposes a [RESTful Admin API][API] on port `:8001`.
 Kong's configuration, including adding Services and Routes, is made via requests on that API.